lekic/dotfiles/README.md

 - Fast and colored prompt
 - Updated macOS defaults
 - Well-organized and easy to customize
-- The installation and runcom setup is [tested weekly on real Ubuntu and macOS machines](https://github.com/webpro/dotfiles/actions) (Big Sur and Monterey; Catalina should still be fine too) using [a GitHub Action](./.github/workflows/dotfiles-installation.yml)
+- The installation and runcom setup is [tested weekly on real Ubuntu and macOS machines](https://github.com/webpro/dotfiles/actions) (Big Sur/11, Monterey/12, Ventura/13) using [a GitHub Action](./.github/workflows/dotfiles-installation.yml)
 - Supports both Apple Silicon (M1) and Intel chips

 ## Packages Overview